Thai Flying Service Flight 209

 Thai Flying Service Flight 209 was a domestic Thai passenger charter flight operated by Thai Flying Service on behalf of the Soneva Kiri resort from Bangkok's Suvarnabhumi Airport to the resort's private airstrip on Ko Mai Si in Ko Kut district, Trat province.
-On 22 August 2024, the Cessna 208B Grand Caravan serving the flight, with nine occupants on board, crashed shortly after taking off from Bangkok, killing all aboard.
+On 22 August 2024, the Cessna 208 Caravan serving the flight, with nine occupants on board, crashed shortly after taking off from Bangkok, killing all aboard.

 Background

 Aircraft

 The aircraft involved, manufactured in 2007, was a Cessna 208B Grand Caravan registered as HS-SKR with serial number 208B1241.

 Passengers and crew

 The flight had a crew of two Thai pilots and carried seven passengers: two Thai resort employees and five Chinese nationals, including two children.

 Accident

 The plane was meant to fly from Bangkok to Ko Mai Si, the site of a private airstrip serving the Soneva Kiri luxury resort on the nearby island of Ko Kut.
 The aircraft took off at 14:46 local time, and the contact with it was lost at about 14:57 when the aircraft was about 35 kilometers southeast of Suvarnabhumi airport.
 The plane crashed in a mangrove swamp near the Wat Khao Din temple in Bang Pakong district of Chachoengsao province, disintegrating on impact and killing all nine on board.
 Local residents reported to have seen the plane diving to the ground, and then exploding in a loud bang on impact throwing fragments in a radius of at least 20 meters.
 Most of the bodies were dismembered, and at least 23 body parts were recovered from the crash site.
 The weather at the time of the flight was described as clear.